nilantoashik/Resume-analyzer/README.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Review OpenAI API documentation
+2. Review AI API documentation
 3. Create an issue in the repository

 ## 🔄 Updates